la2050/archive/_projects/2016/joyful-heart-foundations-survivor-retreat-model.md

 project_impact: >-
   ["Self-sufficiency","Resilient communities","Prevalence of adverse childhood
   experiences","Mental illness"]
+project_proposal_impact:
+  - Self-sufficiency
+  - Resilient communities
+  - Prevalence of adverse childhood experiences
+  - Mental illness
+project_proposal_description: >-
+  The demand for our signature Survivor Retreat Program for survivors of domestic and sexual violence exceeds its availability and reach.
+In response, we have undertaken an ambitious research project in partnership with Georgetown University to evaluate our retreats.
+Our research findings will used to create a replicable Retreat Model that organizations can implement and offer to survivors, the healing professionals who serve them, and communities beyond our current capacity and scope.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - County of Los Angeles
 project_proposal_best_place: >-
   The domestic violence and sexual assault service provider community currently faces an unprecedented challenge in effectively helping survivors understand